iExecBlockchainComputing/web3mail-sdk/dapp/README.md

 - Install dependencies by running `npm ci`.
 - Start the app using `npm run start-local`.

+The Dapp will send an email using the object and content specified in .env, and your Mailjet account credentials.
+The email will be sent to the address specified in data.zip in the IEXEC_IN directory.

 ## Running the Dapp locally using Docker

 Build the Docker image by running the following command in the root directory of the project: